vesy53/SoftUni/Technologies Fundamentals/14.ListLab/README.md

 Read a text, split it into words and distribute them into 3 lists.

-       ï Lower-case words like ìprogrammingî, ìatî and ìdatabasesî ñ consist of lowercase letters only. ï Upper-case words like ìPHPî, ìJSî and ìSQLî ñ consist of uppercase letters only. ï Mixed-case words like ìC#î, ìSoftUniî and ìJavaî ñ all others.
+       ‚Ä¢ Lower-case words like ‚Äúprogramming‚Äù, ‚Äúat‚Äù and ‚Äúdatabases‚Äù ‚Äì consist of lowercase letters only.
+       ‚Ä¢ Upper-case words like ‚ÄúPHP‚Äù, ‚ÄúJS‚Äù and ‚ÄúSQL‚Äù ‚Äì consist of uppercase letters only.
+       ‚Ä¢ Mixed-case words like ‚ÄúC#‚Äù, ‚ÄúSoftUni‚Äù and ‚ÄúJava‚Äù ‚Äì all others.

 Use the following **separators** between the words: , ; : . ! ( ) " ' \ / [ ] space